Title: The Bench That Waits

 I noticed things this morning that I would have missed from a car or a bus.
 A pelican perched on a piling, utterly still, watching the water.
 An old man mending a fishing net, his fingers moving with the ease of decades of practice.
 A child chasing pigeons, her laughter bright against the morning quiet.
 Bougainvillea spilling over a white wall in shades of magenta and coral.
 A dog sleeping in a patch of sun, so profoundly at peace that I envied him.

-These small observations accumulated as I walked, not demanding analysis, just offering themselves to my attention.
-This is what the Kaplans (1989) meant by soft fascination, that gentle engagement with the environment that allows the mind to rest while remaining alert.
+These small observations accumulated as I walked, asking nothing, just offering themselves to my attention.
+This is what the Kaplans (1989) meant by “soft fascination”: the gentle engagement with the environment that allows the mind to rest while remaining alert.
 Walking provides a constant stream of such fascination: the changing view, the shifting light, the small dramas of ordinary life unfolding at the edges of the path.
 My attention was held without being captured.
 I was present without being vigilant.

 Una Mujer Caminando Sola / A Woman Walking Alone